hy950921/hy950921.github.io/_posts/2018-11-10-Binary Search.md

             return end
         return -1

-# 458. Last Position of Target
+# Lintcode 458.
+Last Position of Target
 #### Find the last position of a target number in a sorted array.
 Return -1 if target does not exist.